tonyp7/stdcontainers/README.md

 # stdcontainers
 A collection of standard containers (lists, forward lists, ordereded lists, vectors, trees) for C.

-stdcontainers follows naming convention of the C++ stl containers when possible, making people feel instantly at home when using this library.
+stdcontainers follows naming conventions of the C++ stl containers when possible, making people feel instantly at home when using this library.

 stdcontainers is simple, straightforward C99 making it very friendly with low level programs and where portability is needed.